MUTCD Law Changes III: Color Changes

 Note: This information is a summary of the various color options and requirements.
 Please visit the FHWA Website for more information, guidance, and updates.

 - You now have the approval to use the fluorescent version of the standard red, yellow or orange color as an alternative to the corresponding standard color of any sign.
-Take a look at this chart to review the common colors MUTCD recommends for various signs.

 - Alternative background colors for green street name signs are restricted to blue, brown or white.
 As you might have deduced, there are many questions that stem from this change.
-You can view an excellent discussion of this topic here.

 - All yellow school area and school warning signs are now non-compliant.
 The new color requirement for these signs is florescent yellow-green.
 This color helps make school signs more visible, and when combined with the requirement to be retroreflective and the changes to where these signs are placed, provide significant improvement in awareness and safety.